 On November 23, 2012, a man, "P" got down on one knee in Charlottesville, Virginia, and asked "K" to marry him.
 He had already spoken to her mother and requested permission for her daughter’s hand in marriage and Mr. "P" wasn’t empty handed for the marriage proposal.
 He presented Ms. "K" with a ring valued at over $46,000.
 Ms. "K" accepted his marriage proposal.

 Two years later, circumstances had changed.
 Ms. "K" called off the engagement and moved out of the apartment they had been living in together.
 Mr. "P" demanded Ms. "K" return the engagement ring, but she refused.

 Unfortunately such a scenario is not uncommon and the question of what happens to an engagement ring in a situation where the marriage is called off has perplexed courts in Virginia until recently.
-Judge Thomas D. Horne of the Loudon County Circuit Court was tasked with ruling on the case between Mr. Peter and Ms. Langley when Mr. Peter made a Motion for Detinue.
+Judge Thomas D. Horne of the Loudon County Circuit Court was tasked with ruling on the case between Mr. "P" and Ms. "K" when Mr. "P" made a Motion for Detinue.
 A Motion for Detinue is made when someone seeks to recover personal property.
 In Virginia the governing statute is Va.
 Code Ann. § 8.01-121 and it requires that you show: (1) a right of property in the property sought to be recovered; (2) the right to the property’s immediate possession; (3) the property must be capable of identification; (4) the property must be of some value, and; (5) the defendant must have had possession at some time prior to the commencement of the action.